-This would “feel good” for a moment, but it wouldn’t be too long before you felt a significantly worse “rebound effect” – in the form of a “food hangover” or a sugar crash.
+This would “feel good” for a moment.
+But it wouldn’t be too long before you felt a significantly worse “rebound effect” – in the form of a “food hangover” or a sugar crash.

 As we’ve been discussing, people need to do actions which are not…

 But, it’s also important that the pendulum does not swing too far in the other direction.

 Be sure to find a point of balance where you do light-hearted and fun things on a regular basis.

-Keep your work life in balance – so you don’t burn yourself.
+Self care means that you keep your work life in balance – so you don’t burn yourself.

 There are plenty of opportunities, every day, to stop, be present, and “smell the roses,” so to speak.

-If you’re never “here” you’re never going to truly appreciate each moment for what it is.
+If you’re never “here,” you’re never going to truly appreciate each moment for what it is.

 One of the best ways to improve your sense of well-being is to improve your overall sense of self!!

 Each day you must take steps to become the kind of person you can actually “like” and be proud of.